Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Calibrated daily mean forecasts

 The results of calibrating each forecast index are summarised in figure \ref{fig:calibrated_index_verification}.
-As expected, the in-sample reliability calibration enforces the constraints that $\left( \frac{\textnormal{Spread}}{\textnormal{RMSE}} \right)_{\textnormal{unbiased}} = 1$ and $\sigma_z=\sigma_T$ (figure \ref{fig:calibrated_index_verification}a-c).
-Calibration also modifies $r_{ff}$ to exactly match $r_{fo}$ such that RPC$_{Corr}=1$ at all lead times in all three circulation indices (figure \ref{fig:calibrated_index_verification}g-i).
-In spite of the `perfect' RPC values and substantial changes to $r_{ff}$, $\sigma_z$, and ensemble spread, calibration has a limited impact on forecast skill diagnosed using RMSE, $r_{fo}$, and CRPSS (figure \ref{fig:calibrated_index_verification}).
+As expected, the in-sample reliability calibration enforces the constraints that SER = 1 and VR = 1 (figure \ref{fig:calibrated_index_verification}a-c).
+Calibration also modifies $\overline{r_{mm}}$ to match $r_{mo}$ such that $\textnormal{RPC}=1$ at all lead times in all three circulation indices (figure \ref{fig:calibrated_index_verification}g-i).
+In spite of the `perfect' RPC values and substantial changes to $\overline{r_{mm}}$, $\sigma_z$, and ensemble spread, calibration has a limited impact on forecast skill diagnosed using RMSE, $r_{mo}$, and CRPSS (figure \ref{fig:calibrated_index_verification}).
 Furthermore, the ensemble spread of calibrated forecasts no longer increases smoothly and monotonically with lead time as it is forced to inherit the variations with lead time that are present in RMSE.
-Similarly, estimates of $\sigma_z$ and $r_{ff}$ derived from calibrated forecasts also inherit the unphysical variations with lead time that are present in $\sigma_T$ and $r_{fo}$, respectively.
-We conclude that the elimination of an apparent SNP in our calibrated index forecasts is, in part, a consequence of overfitting to the available observations, such that sample statistics from calibrated forecasts inherit the large sampling uncertainties present in the observations.
+Similarly, estimates of $\sigma_z$ and $\overline{r_{mm}}$ derived from calibrated forecasts also inherit the large variations with lead time that are present in $\sigma_T$ and $r_{mo}$, respectively.
+Enforcing the constraint that $\textnormal{RPC}=1$, $\textnormal{VR}=1$, and $\textnormal{SER}=1$ at each lead time thus leads to overfitting to the available observations, such that sample statistics from calibrated forecasts inherit the large sampling uncertainties present in the observations.